The Books of Abarat: 9:00 a.m. Qualm Hah

 This is "a puzzling place to explore, because it has two distinct faces.
 At the western edge of the island stands the busy seaport of Tazmagor, where the food is good, the people happy, and the air filled with the din of extemporised songs".
 "Toward the eastern end of the island", nothing is built, and no one gives a reason for not doing so; this, says Klepp, is peculiar, given overpopulation in Tazmagor.

 10:00 a.m.
 Spake

 This is a mountainous island having many cypress trees on its lower slopes: "On its heights, above the trees, stands a simple stage, which has been used for performances of every kind – circuses, slapsticks, and High Tragedy – since the beginning of known time".
 By a consequence of the island's location, its Theatre "is every three days shrouded in a mist that blows from the southeast", surrounding the hill, and both fog and Theatre are illuminated by "tiny flames" therein.

 11:00 a.m.
 Nully

-"Topographically speaking, the island merits little study, but it is the location of one of the Abarat's most extraordinary buildings: the Repository of Remembrance", which is the Abarat's most famous museum.
+"Topographically speaking, the island merits little study, but it is the location of one of the Abarat's most extraordinary buildings: the Repository of Remembrance", which is described as the Abarat's most famous museum.
 "The toys of emperors, the rag dolls of queens", and other now useless but historically and sentimentally valuable objects are kept here.